plmrph/docker-compose-expo-fastapi-postgres-template/README.md

 The database migrations are handled automatically when the containers come up.
 The dbmate service in the compose.yaml file runs the migrations located in the migrations directory.

 ### 5. Key Components
-Frontend (Expo): A React Native application using Expo.
+* Frontend (Expo): A React Native application using Expo.
 The App.js file fetches a message from the backend API.
 Expo allows you to build web/ios/android apps with ease.
-Backend (FastAPI): A Python API built with FastAPI.
+* Backend (FastAPI): A Python API built with FastAPI.
 It connects to the Postgres database and serves the message.
 Includes CORS enabled for communication with the Expo frontend.
 A Python backend is especially useful if you're planning on using ML libraries.
-Database (Postgres): A relational database storing the app's data.
+* Database (Postgres): A relational database storing the app's data.
-Object Storage (MinIO): This is mainly for local testing.
+* Object Storage (MinIO): This is mainly for local testing.
 It's an S3-compatible object (blob) storage service and makes it easy to test, though in production I'd likely use S3 or Cloudflare R2.
-Docker Compose: Used to orchestrate all the services, making it easy to manage and run the application.
+* Docker Compose: Used to orchestrate all the services, making it easy to manage and run the application.
-dbmate: Used to manage the database.
+* dbmate: Used to manage the database.
 Ideally all changes to the DB (create table, index, static data, etc) would live in a DB migration file to make maintenance easy.

+### Questions?
+Feel free to open issues or ask any questions.
+I'll try to answer as soon as I can, however I can't guarantee that I'll get to them very quickly.